Writing

 We recognise that good spelling is crucial to being a great writer and thank you for supporting your child to develop their reading and writing skills by supporting them to learn their spellings each week.

-In years 2 and 6, pupils will sit a statutory 20 word spelling test as part of their end of Key Stage assessments.
-Example copies of these tests can be found below:
+In Year Six, pupils will sit a statutory 20 word spelling test as part of their end of Key Stage assessments.
+An example copy of these tests can be found below:

 End of Key Stage 2 (Year 6 ) Statutory spelling test example